PrasadBaviskar/PrasadBaviskar/README.md

 <h1 align="center">Hi 👋, I'm Prasad Baviskar</h1>
 <!-- <h3 align="center">A passionate Full Stack Web Developer</h3> -->

-<h4>I am a detail-oriented Full Stack Web Developer with excellent technical skills, and proficiency in MERN stack.
-Extremely passionate about building appealing and dynamic products that provide great user experiences.
-Looking forward to utilizing my programming skills in a contemporary tech company.</h4>
+<h4>Software Engineer with over 2 years of professional experience in designing, developing, and maintaining dynamic web applications.
+Proficient in the MERN stack and passionate about creating seamless user experiences through clean, scalable, and efficient code.
+Adept at working both independently and collaboratively in team environments to deliver high-quality, innovative solutions on time.
+Seeking to leverage my expertise to contribute to cutting-edge interactive products at a forward-thinking organization.</h4>

 <!--
 Here are some ideas to get you started: